 This guest blog comes from Gregory Ambassador Josh Seehorn.
 This Spring,he finished the American Discovery Trail, walking and running over 4800 miles across the U.S. in 360 days.
 Find out more about Josh and his story at http://www.outdoorjosh.com/

 I’m not a lawbreaker.
-But it seemed that way while I was hiking and running across the U.S. on the American Discovery Trail in 2013.
+But it seemed that way while I was hiking and running across the US on the American Discovery Trail in 2013.
 Sure, I wear short shorts.
 Yes, I have a long beard.
-But I'm not Forrest Gump looking to rifle through your things in search of a petty theft opportunity… I got “pulled over” by nearly 18 police officers that were all just checking up on the crazy looking guy running across their town with only a backpack or baby-jogger.
-By the time I reached Colorado, I actually started a game of collecting all their business cards, and soon I was gaining points like a pro (I even scored a police patch from Buffalo, Iowa).
+But I am not Forrest Gump looking to rifle through your things in search of a petty theft opportunity… I got “pulled over” by nearly 18 police officers that were all just checking up on the crazy looking guy running across their town with only a backpack or baby-jogger.
+By the time I reached Colorado, I actually started a game of collecting all their business cards, and I was winning.

 One of my most memorable encounters was when an officer in Nebraska stopped me.
-Within a few minutes of hearing my story, he told me of a great place to camp off the side of the road along the ADT.
-I had been walking well into the night and was bedding down around one o’clock in the morning when he delivered a hot, calorie-infused McDonald’s meal directly to my tent!
-It was completely unexpected and made me start all of my future police encounters with, "hey, one time a cop bought me an entire meal from McDonalds... you think you could, uh, maybe..."
+The oddity of my glamorous legs and slick facial hair had him intrigued.
+Within a few minutes of my story, he told me of a great place to camp off the side of the road along the ADT.
+I had been walking well into the night and was bedding down around one o’clock in the morning when he delivered a greasy McDonald’s meal directly to my tent!
+It was the greatest trail magic I had ever experienced!
+Unfortunately for me, the gut bomb made even more magic the next day.

-The trip was constantly filled with surprises.
-I was always happy to meet the next person and the majority of people I encountered were willing to lend a helping hand.
-You never know when “the man” in the old Crown Vic might help you out... or tell you that you look like a "sexy John Muir."
-Seriously... that happened.
+Though the journey was filled with tribulations, I was always happy to meet the next person willing to lend a helping hand.
+You never know when “the man” in the old Crown Vic might just help you out.

 Jul 1, 2014We recently attended our fourth annual Gregory An American Original (GAO) event in Japan.
 Co-sponsored by China Outdoor Retailer Association (CORA), who distributes Gregory, Patagonia and Keen in China, this year’s GAO event was based on an art contest where our Chinese customers and enthusiasts submitted original artwork designs that could be placed on our new Offshore Day Pack.
 Previous contest winner events were held in Yosemite National Park, Grand Canyon National Park and Yellowstone National Park.
 Joining us this year were Zhao Mo and Lin Nan, who collaborated on one of our grand prize winning designs, and Ms. Sun Yali, our other grand prize winner.
 The journalists joining us included – Mr. Cai Yingyuan, chief editor of SINA Outdoor, which is a leading internet media company providing information and service to the outdoor community in China and globally; Mr. Wu Dibao, chief editor of SIZE magazine, which focuses on outdoor trends and lifestyle, similar in focus to GO OUT in Japan and Korea; and Mr. Li Zhe, editor of Yoho!, the first trend magazine in China for the demographic aged 16-30.
 Upon arrival in Japan we hosted an award ceremony at the Gregory Flagship Store for the GAO contest winners where we signed autographs, took pictures and had great evening.
 The next day we visited interesting sites in Tokyo such as the Tokyo fish market, and well as various Tokyo retail stores, galleries and boutiques.
 We visited our Gregory offices in Yokohama for a special presentation on the evolution of Gregory with staff, customers, and journalists.
 One of the highlights for our journalists was the meeting with Mr. Takeshita, founding editor of GO OUT magazine, one of the most influential magazines for outdoor enthusiasts in Japan.
 Mr. Takeshita explained that the inspiration for GO OUT was to help spread a love of outdoors to more people living in the city and help show them how to integrate more outdoor activities and style into their lives.
 One of the key activities they have organized to bring people together is GO OUT Outdoor, a multi-day camping and music festival that draws 7,000 each summer.
 On our fourth day we headed south to Kamakura, a beautiful small city on the coast that was at one time the de-facto capital of Japan.
 During a more than 300-year period the various Shogun rulers built an incredible number of shrines, temples, and monuments, which make it one of the richest historical areas in Japan.
 We visited three of the five great Zen Temples of Kamakura and had a somewhat unique experience of seeing a very traditional wedding ceremony being performed on the temple grounds!
 Today Kamakura is a center for history and a relaxing resort for tourists and surfers.
 Our group really enjoyed this chance to see a little bit of the Japan that lies outside of the bright lights of Tokyo.
 Overall, our fourth GAO winner’s trip was a resounding success with everyone expressing how much fun they had.
 We’ll have to get even more creative next year in order to keep upping the ante!